 Disclaimer – We are not attorneys and we are not trying to provide you with legal advice.
-We are trying to provide you with a ready reference to Georgia law regarding the landlord tenant relationship and share some techniques our company uses to comply with those laws.
+We are trying to provide you with a ready reference to Georgia tenant at-will laws and share some techniques our company uses to comply with those laws.
 You must not rely on the information on this website as an alternative to legal advice from your attorney or other professional legal services provider.
-If you have any specific questions about any legal matter you should consult your attorney or other professional legal services provider.
+If you have any specific questions about tenancy at will ln Georgia or any other legal matter, you should consult your attorney or other professional legal services provider.
 You should never delay seeking legal advice, disregard legal advice, or commence or discontinue any legal action because of information on this website.
 We encourage you to read the code for yourself and consult your own attorney before making any final decisions regarding your actions.

 Find out why landlords choose Excalibur Home Management for their leasing and management needs.